fbarre96/Pollenisator/README.md

   * Define a recon/fingerprinting procedure with custom tools
     * Choose a period to start and stop the tools
-    * Define your scope with domains and network IP ranges.
     * Custom settings to include new hosts in the scope
     * Keep results of all files generated through tools executions
-    * Start the given docker to implement numerous tools for LAN and Web pentest
+    * Execute commands from your pentest env, your terminal

   * Collaborative pentests
-    * Split the work between your machines by starting one worker by computer you want to use.
     * Tags ip or tools to show your team mates that you powned it.
     * Take notes on every object to keep trace of your discoveries
     * Follow tools status live
     * Search in all your objects properties with the fitler bar.
     * have a quick summary of all hosts and their open ports and check if some are powned.
+    * Share what items are done by marking them in the checklist

   * Reporting
     * Create security defects on IPs and ports
     * Make your plugins create defects directly so you don't have to
     * Generate a Word report of security defects found.
-You can use your own template with extra work.
-    * Generate a Powerpoint report of security defects found.
-You can use your own template with extra work.
+    * Configure your own template by using Jinja2
+    * A review system is integrated with comments and diff view
+    * Knowledge database is integrated with a submission process for users

   * Currently integrated tools
     * IP / port recon : Nmap (Quick nmaps followed by thorough scan)
     * Domain enumeration : Knockpy, Sublist3r, dig reverse, crtsh
     * Web : WhatWeb, Nikto, http methods, Dirsearch
-    * LAN : Crackmapexec, eternalblue and bluekeep scan, smbmap, anonymous ftp, enum4linux
+    * LAN : NetExec, eternalblue and bluekeep scan, smbmap, anonymous ftp, enum4linux
     * Unknown ports : amap, nmap scripts
     * Misc : ikescan, ssh_scan, openrelay

 ## Roadmap ##
-  * Add flexibity for commands
   * Improve UX
   * Add more plugin and improve existing ones
   * Add real support for users / authenticated commands